 [ Up to Main Menu ]

-Vista users can use Word and macmaker to make macros, upload to the iSeries, and map using green screens.
-This is the only solution for Vista users at this time.
+Windows users can use Word and macmaker to make macros, upload to the iSeries, and map using green screens.
+This is the only solution for Windows users at this time.

 Install macmaker and complete the macmaker installation screen.